CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

      ![](images/L01/image12.png)

-15. Click on the flow name to open the flow detail screen.
+15. Click on the flow name to open the flow details screen.

      ![](images/L01/EX1-T1-14.png)